ice1k/LearnEnglish/4-24/exercise.md

 + Most teachers working in this college are doctor.

-+ Do you know that girl emplyed by that company.
++ Do you know that girl employed by that company.

 + I have my car repaired.